ZachJMoore/smart-kiln-hardware/README.md

 This is the new complete hardware application for the Smart Kiln project which supersedes the <a href="https://github.com/ZachJMoore/smart-kiln-standalone" target="_blank">smart-kiln-standalone</a> repository which was used for handling the logic behind firing a kiln, and <a href="https://github.com/ZachJMoore/smart-kiln-standalone-ui" target="_blank">smart-kiln-standalone-ui</a> repository which was used for the UI.

-**Mobile Apps**
+**Kiln Interactions**

-The switch to react native has taken place and the apps can soon be found on the Apple and Google app stores in order to interface with this software.
-The docs will  be updated as soon as each one is available for download
+The switch to React Native has taken place and the apps can be found at the links above.
+All of the interactions are handled through mobile, as well as eventually a web app.

 <br />

 ## Getting Started

-After cloning the project, make sure to rename .env.example to .env.
+After cloning the project or downloading the [latest release](https://github.com/ZachJMoore/smart-kiln-hardware/releases), make sure to rename .env.example to .env.
 You can do so with the following command from the root project directory:

 ```
 $ mv .env.example .env
 ```

-Or for those that love one line getting started commands:
+Or for those that love one liners for getting started:
 ```
 $ git clone https://github.com/ZachJMoore/smart-kiln-hardware.git && cd smart-kiln-hardware && mv .env.example .env
 ```